 Alabama also has a solid grip on the future in the form of carbon fiber and advanced materials.
 Two of the world’s largest producers of carbon fiber, Toray and Hexcel, have substantial facilities in Decatur.
-Meanwhile, Carpenter Technologies is producing premium specialty alloys such as titanium for the aerospace and other industries from an ultramodern plant in Alabama.
-And GE Aviation is 3-D printing jet engine fuel nozzles and operating a pair of Alabama factories that produce lightweight materials for engine components.
+Meanwhile, Carpenter Technologies is producing premium specialty alloys such as titanium for the aerospace and other industries from an ultramodern plant in Athens, where it is establishing an R&D center focusing on additive technologies.
+And GE Aviation is 3-D printing jet engine fuel nozzles at its plant in Auburn and operating a pair of factories in Huntsville that produce futuristic ultra-lightweight materials for engine components.

-- Primary metal manufacturing exports from Alabama were valued at $1.9 billion in 2017.
+- Primary metal manufacturing exports from Alabama were valued at over $1.2 billion in 2019.

-- The primary metal manufacturing industry accounted for over 17,000 jobs in December 2017.
+- The primary metal manufacturing industry accounted for 16,100 Alabama jobs in September 2020.

 - The fabricated metal product manufacturing industry accounts for over 26,000 jobs.

 - Alabama is the home of 3 of the nation’s 7 major pipe-makers.

 - 43,100 employed in primary and fabricated metal manufacturing as of September 2020.

 - ArcelorMittal/Nippon Steel (AM/NS Calvert)

 - GE Aviation